OddMagnet/100-Days-of-Swift/026-034 Expanding your skills/Project 5/README.md

 - `trimmingCharacters(in:)` removes certain characters specified in the `in:` argument
 - the `in:` parameter expects a value of type **CharacterSet**
 - since removing whitespace and new lines is so common, its built right in `str.trimmingCharacters(in: .whitespacesAndNewlines)`
-- to check a string for misspelled words the **UITextChecker** class can be used
-- additionally an __Objective-C string range__ is needed `let range = NSRange(location: 0, length: str.utf16.count)`
-- to check for spelling errors, `rangeOfMisspelledWord(in:, range:, startingAt:, wrap:, language:)` is used
-- e.g. `let misspelledRange = checker.rangeOfMisspelledWord(in: str, range: range, startingAt: 0, wrap: false, language: "en")`
-- if no spelling errors were found, it will return a special value of `NSNotFound`

 ## Adding to a list of words
 - by giving a state variable array to a list view, it'll automatically update the list on any changes to the state